Criminal Possession of a Firearm

 In a gun possession case, we can defend by analyzing the prosecution evidence.
 Does it prove anything?
 Or is it just circumstantial evidence proving nothing about the innocent accused?

-When it comes to criminal possession law, the elements of mens rea, actus reus, and identity sometimes overlap.
+When it comes to criminal possession law, evidence may relate to both the elements of criminal intent, and prohibited act.
 For example, what if you legally bought a gun, but did not know the serial number was stolen?
-Does that raise the issue of mens rea or, of “identity of the item?”
+Does that raise the issue of criminal intent or, of “identity of the item?”
 Both.

 Gun Crimes Defense Attorney